DolevGabay/varonis/README.md

 Setting up branch protection rules is essential to maintain the integrity and stability of critical branches in your repository.
 Here are some practical best practices:

 ### 1. Require Pull Request Reviews
-- **Require Approval from Reviewers**: Ensure that every pull request (PR) to the protected branch is reviewed and approved by at least one or two qualified reviewers.
+- **Require Approval from Reviewers**: Ensure that every pull request to the protected branch is reviewed and approved by at least one or two qualified reviewers.
 - **Enforce Code Owner Reviews**: If you have code owners specified, their approval should be mandatory.
 - **Diverse Reviewers**: Encourage reviews from different team members to get varied perspectives and catch more potential issues.